 I have a 6.8 litre (7.19 quart) slow cooker that I’ll be using.
 My slow cooker is very slow (I’ve had others that cook much more quickly) so I’ll be setting it on low and cooking it overnight, for a total of around 16 hours. (n.b.
 My old slow cooker would have done it in about 8 hours.)

-I may not add all the vegetables at the beginning of the cook.
+I don’t necessarily add all the vegetables at the beginning of the cook.
 I often let two-thirds of them soften in the cooker for a few hours (to create more room) before adding the remaining ones.

 I usually add water to reach two-thirds of the height of the ingredients.
 I then stir the stew occasionally, distributing the barley and keeping it from sticking to the bottom of the pot.
 When I do that, I assess whether more water is needed.
 Before going to bed, I always ensure that the pot has enough water in it to cook overnight.